 How can I tell if it’s an oral fibroma?

 Oral fibromas, also known as “reactive hyperplasia”, are hard and smooth scar tissue.
 They are usually the same color as the inside of your mouth, unless they’ve bled recently — usually from too much irritation — in which case they might look white or dark red.

-Most oral fibromas, Dr. Chung said, are caused by trauma or localized irritation on your tongue, lip, gums or the inside of your cheeks.
+Dr. Chung said most oral fibromas develop from trauma or localized irritation on your tongue, lip, gums or the inside of your cheeks.
 Compulsively biting your cheek or lip, for example, is a common cause.
 So are dentures, orthodontic appliances and restorations that rub against your mouth.
 Certain folks — like diabetics, for example — tend to be at greater risk for oral issues.